valeriog2023/Networks/VXLAN and EVPN.md

   **Note:** that this uses a VRF VNI in the import export config and not the VLAN

 The difference is at BGP configuration level, while at VXLAN configuration level they look the same.
-If have Arista or if the other vendors does support it, use the **vlan-bundle**
+If you have Arista only or if the other vendors does support it, use the **vlan-bundle**

 **VXLAN interface**: All VTEPS need to have a VXLAN interface configured for VTEP; this will include:
 * the reference to source interface for VTEP: Loopback1